lllmonster/Data-Structure-And-Algorithm/Cpp/Basic.md

 using other class inside the class.

 ## Friend Function
+A function which is not a member of the class but still can access all the member of the class is called so.
+To make it happen we need to declare within the required class following the keyword ‘friend’.
 ## This Pointer
 `this` stores the address of the object.
 `h`